- About the College

 - Veterinary Hospitals

-Welcome to the January 2011 edition of the Connect to Veterinary Medicine, the latest news and information from the College of Veterinary Medicine at The Ohio State University.
+Welcome to the February 2011 edition of the Connect to Veterinary Medicine, the latest news and information from the College of Veterinary Medicine at The Ohio State University.

 - Drs.
 Boris-Lawrie and Lairmore elected as American Academy of Microbiology Fellows

 - Dr. Rikihisa semi-finalist for TechColumbus Inventor of the Year

 - Mark Your Calendar: ADVANCES IN VETERINARY MEDICINE RESEARCH WEEK

 - Dr. da Costa receives funds to study "Wobbler" syndrome

 New research published in the journal Blood may lead toward improving current childhood vaccination practices.
 Stefan Niewiesk, associate professor of veterinary biosciences at The Ohio State University is senior author of the study.
 Ohio State's Office of Research Communications has written a story about the work.

 Game Changers 103 (February debut)